 This specialization calls on engineers to lead community enterprise and holistic development, and on entrepreneurs to deploy goods designed for community well-being.
 Students learn how to lead and teach human-centered design, sustainable business, and proactive service.

 This dynamic specialization equips students for effective nonprofit work and community development.
 They learn communication, facilitation, and administrative skills.
 Participants examine projects, organizations, development approaches, and leadership styles.
-See full details for more on AmeriCorps and World Scouts foci within this specialization.
+See full details for more on AmeriCorps and World Scouts.

 Linguistic Development Education